nomeata/gipeda/README.md

 It is only a frontend and does not help with or care about collecting the data.
-So it is up to you whether you have a polling shell script loop, a post-commit cook or a elaborate jenkins setup.
+So it is up to you whether you have a polling shell script loop, a post-commit hook or a elaborate jenkins setup.
 As long as the performance data ends up in the `logs/` directory, gipeda is happy.

 Gipeda produces static pages.
 In fact, the (single) html file and the